TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 If you've worked on robotics projects, chances are someone has mentioned ROS (Robot Operating System).
 And if you're anything like me, you’re always eager to try out shiny new tools.

-When we started working on our Two Wheel Inverted Pendulum (TWIP) project, I was determined to use ROS—mainly because it's a that counteless robotics videos swear by.
+When we started working on our TWIP (Two Wheel Inverted Pendulum) project, I was determined to use ROS—mainly because it's a system that countless robotics videos swear by.
 Augusto saw things differenlty.
 He argued that *"ROS is massive, complex, requires a steep learning curve, and is most definitely overkill for what we're doing."*
 His point was valid, but I wanted to explore what ROS could offer.
 Of course, I didn’t say that.
 Instead, I just said that communication shouldn’t be our main focus—so why not let ROS handle it?

-Since then, our relationship with the ROS ecosystem has been, to put it mildly, turbulent.There is much to cover about the subject.
-This blog explores a small part of the story, mainly, using Micro ROS.
+Since then, our relationship with the ROS ecosystem has been, to put it mildly, turbulent.
+There is much to cover about the subject.
+This blog explores a small part of the story, by mainly using micro-ROS.

 We aim to show how sometimes software tools—or, as alluded to in this post, abstractions—can be deceptively simple.